MilanVilov/rails_01/README.md

 They are two kinds of events:

-opening -> <br> are the openings for a specific day and they can be recurring week by week (e.g. every monday starting from a certain date) <br>
+opening ->  are the openings for a specific day and they can be recurring week by week (e.g. every monday starting from a certain date) <br>
-appointment-> <br> times when the doctor is already booked The entire product specifications are described in the provided test files.
+appointment->  times when the doctor is already booked The entire product specifications are described in the provided test files.
 In other words, the test files describe the behavior we expect from the algorithn.